 - Coaches to wear masks if they are unable to maintain physical distancing.

-- All gymnasts to wash/sanitize hands when entering the facility, during all breaks, before and after eating, after sneezing, coughing or touching face.
+- All gymnasts to wash/sanitize hands when entering the facility, during all breaks, before and after eating, after sneezing, coughing.

 - Local health authority to be consulted for any unique or specific circumstances as needed.